Image © ITV Studios, 1969

 Frederick Treves BEM

-Character & Episode: Inspector in The Trouble with Women
+Character & Episode: Inspector in The Trouble With Women

 Born: 29/03/1925, Cliftonville, Kent, England (as Frederick William Treves)